 Fighting cancer takes you up hills, through heavy storms and deserts that seem never-ending.
 The smallest bit of good news can lift your spirits one day; the next day’s news can tear you apart.
 As primary caretakers, getting through each day was difficult.
 We know that for our mother, Paulette, battling stage IV anal cancer, it was tougher.
 We admire her strength, brightness and sheer will to enjoy life and keep laughing.
-Her wonderful spirit inspired us to create The HPV and Anal Cancer Foundation, a charity that serves those affected by anal cancer and the virus that causes the majority of cases, HPV.
+Her wonderful spirit inspired us to create Anal Cancer Foundation, a charity that serves those affected by anal cancer and the virus that causes the majority of cases, HPV.

 This is our story: